vexx-sm/TF2-Mixes/README.md

      -	Random spawns require these [configs](https://github.com/vexx-sm/TF2-Mixes/releases/download/0.3.1/configs.zip), extract in `tf2/tf/addons/sourcemod/configs`.

 > [!WARNING]
-> The plugin currently conflicts with SOAPdm, temporarily disable it for a proper experience.
+> The plugin currently may conflict with SOAPdm, temporarily disable it for a proper experience.

 ---